 What is the Despicable Me Minion Mayhem Ride?

 The Ride is a 4-D Motion Simulator Theatre.
-The Screen uses high-tech 3-D projection requiring 3D specs the 4th Dimension is provided by giving motion to the individual banks of seat in the “lab”.
+The Screen uses high-tech 3-D projection requiring 3D specs the 4th Dimension is provided by giving motion to the individual banks of seats in the “lab”.
 This along with wind mist and water effects makes for a fun immersive experience.

-The Exterior of the ride is pretty awesome and has you entering Gru’s house through the front door.
+The exterior of the ride is pretty awesome and has you entering Gru’s house through the front door.
 On busy days there is extra queuing outside to really let you take in the Excellent Exterior!

 Once inside you get to explore Gru’s house as the queue winds through the various rooms that are all excellently themed.
-Before heading into the Labs were the storyline is explained via a number of pre_show videos that really break up the queue process.
+Before heading into the Labs where the storyline is explained via a number of pre_show videos that really break up the queue process.
 Basically, Gru has a machine that will turn you into a Minion!

 The Ride through the lab and beyond is really good fun and uses the 3D really well.
-The viewpoint of a minion is a pretty unique take on a ride and allows the creators to get away with things that would be unthinkable with a human character such as insanely large drops, falls and impacts.
+The viewpoint of a minion is a pretty unique take on a ride and allows the creators to get away with things that would be unthinkable with a human character such as insanely large drops, falls, and impacts.
 Generally enduring things a Human Character could not.

 The Ride Vehicles, known as Pods, are similar to the Amazing Spider-man Ride or the Transformers ride, they seat 8 in 2 rows of 4 and are actuated on a motion platform to provide the movement.
 They do not roam however like the other rides and there are several Pods in the Lab/Theatre all operating independently.
-The Effect is pretty good with the extra large projection screen filling most of your vision and proving really quite immersive.
+The Effect is pretty good with the extra-large projection screen filling most of your vision and proving really quite immersive.

 Overall the Ride Itself is really quite good.
 We didn’t expect too much from it being a family ride but it is pretty immersive and the humor while almost entirely slapstick based raises quite a few chuckles.
-If you are Minion fans you know what to expect from the humor.
+If you are Minion fan you know what to expect from the humor.
 It’s not intelligent humor just yellow things making noise and getting hurt.
 That is no bad thing, however.

 The Great theming and heavy use of pre-shows, makes any queuing quite bearable and the throughput is pretty good.
-If you have kids (that meet the height requirement) it really is a must do.
+If you have kids (that meet the height requirement) it really is a must-do.
 However even if not it’s well worth a ride.
 It’s not up with the TOP motion simulator ride but its a lot of fun,

 Have Your Say